-Signal optimisation is primarily used at arterial intersections.
+Signal coordination is primarily used at arterial intersections.
 The service can be well used to manage dynamic timing of signal phases at traffic signals, evaluating the best phasing for current traffic situations.
+Australia presently has 11,000 signalised intersections that are Sydney Coordinated Adaptive Traffic System (SCATS) operated.

-- Central to the coordination of traffic signal timing is the management of intersection queues.
-Queue management is reported to be the most effective measure in managing vehicle flow and congestion within an oversaturated network where queue spillback blocks adjacent traffic lanes or nearby intersections. - > Evidence across the literature reports that the effectiveness of traffic signal optimisation is reduced under the following circumstances: inadequate roadway capacity and short traffic signal spacing; kerbside frictions (e.g. parking, loading, multiple driveways); wide variability in traffic speeds; and heavy turn volumes.
+- The coordination and optimisation of intersection signal timing can significantly improve network performance by reducing or removing unnecessary delay at signalled intersections. - Signal coordination increases intersection throughput, improving the speed and flow of traffic across intersections and through the surrounding traffic network. - Data collected from a local study on the effectiveness of STREAMS technology on Moggill Road, Brisbane, found that total travel time was reduced by 13 per cent during weekdays and up to 17 per cent on weekends.
+International evidence supports these impacts. - Central to the coordination of traffic signal timing is the management of intersection queues.
+Queue management is reported to be the most effective measure in managing vehicle flow and congestion within an oversaturated network where queue spillback blocks adjacent traffic lanes or nearby intersections. - Evidence across the literature reports that the effectiveness of traffic signal coordination is reduced under the following circumstances: inadequate roadway capacity and short traffic signal spacing; kerbside frictions (e.g. parking, loading, multiple driveways); wide variability in traffic speeds; and heavy turn volumes.